exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 The description of the Exoscale NLB service corresponding to the Kubernetes *Service*.

-#### `service.beta.kubernetes.io/exoscale-loadbalancer-service-instancepool-id`*
+#### `service.beta.kubernetes.io/exoscale-loadbalancer-service-instancepool-id`

 The ID of the Exoscale Instance Pool to forward ingress traffic to.
+Defaults to the Instance Pool ID of the cluster *Nodes* ; this information must be specified in case your *Service* is targeting *Pods* that are subject to [custom *Node* scheduling][k8s-assign-pod-node].

-> Note: the Instance Pool cannot be changed after NLB service creation – the k8s Service will have to be deleted and re-created with the annotation updated.
+> Notes: the Instance Pool cannot be changed after NLB service creation – the k8s Service will have to be deleted and re-created with the annotation updated.

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-service-strategy`